Slaedr/FVENS/Readme.md

 Known Issues
 ------------
+- Roe flux linearization needs to be checked.
-- The HLLC flux implementation has roundoff error greater than machine epsilon.
+- The HLLC flux implementation has roundoff error somewhat greater than machine epsilon, but probably not a problem.

 ---